Shio Koji : 4 Basic Ways to Use the Salted Rice Malt Seasoning

 4 Basic Ways to Use Shio Koji

 In recent years, Shio Koji is easy to obtain using online shopping sites, such as Amazon.com, even if you don’t live in Japan.
-Hence today, for beginners that have never used the Japanese seasoning before, I want to introduce 4 basic ways to use the salted rice malt.
+Hence today, for beginners that have never used the Japanese seasoning before, I will introduce 4 basic ways to use the salted rice malt.

 Make pickles with Shio Koji (the easy recipe)